AnthonyLloyd/CsCheck/README.md

  32.2%[-3..+4] faster, sigma=50.0 (2,551 vs 17)
  ```

- The first number is the median performance improvement with the interquartile range in the square brackets.
+ The first number is the estimated median performance improvement with the interquartile range in the square brackets.
  The counts of faster vs slower for each run and the corresponding sigma (the number of standard deviations of
  the binomial distribution for the null hypothosis P(faster) = P(slower) = 0.5).
+The default sigma used is 6.0.

 Tests are in xUnit but could equally be used in any testing framework.